dstesser/dstesser.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal page, which highlights some of my research and related endeavors.
+Welcome to my personal page, which highlights some of my work and related endeavors.
+My research focuses on developing environmental monitoring capabilities from Synthetic Aperture Radar (SAR), optical/IR, and Lidar imagery acquired by satellites and drones.

 I have experience working across diverse roles, including remote sensing scientist, biodiversity  conservationist, and environmental science educator.

-Currently, I am a researcher at the City College of New York developing environmental monitoring capabilities from Synthetic Aperture Radar (SAR), optical/IR, and Lidar imagery acquired by satellites and drones.
 Some of my projects include:

 * Assessing the degradation and recovery of tropical forests to evaluate nature-based climate solutions
 * Monitoring crop health and developing agricultural inventories to guide sustainable ESG strategies